cathalmcgit/CSC7082-Databases-Project/README.md

+# CSC7082 Databases Project

-# CSC7082-Databases-Project
+# Jet2holidays Booking System

-A project which involved building a MySQL database for a package holiday booking system.
+This project involved designing and building a MySQL database based on the Jet2holidays.com booking website.